Astronomical Image Processing Software

 - Homography: All the previous transforms are 2-D transforms.
 A homography transform can account for some 3D effects.
 A square when transformed using a Homography, it can change to any quadrilateral.

-For photos taken with a regular camera lens, the lens distortion inherent in that lens will mean that both translation and euclidean transform are not the best options.
-Affine generally seems to work best.
-ECC-Homography processing takes longer than the other 3 methods, and although gives good results, generally doesn't seem to offer any improvement over ECC-Affine.
-So Affine should be the first choice.
+For photos taken with a regular un-guided camera lens, the lens distortion inherent in that lens will mean that both translation and euclidean transform are not the best options.
+For photos taken with a 105 mm lens, the Affine method seems to work best.
+ECC-Homography processing takes longer than the other 3 methods, and although gives good results, doesn't seem to offer any improvement over ECC-Affine.

 There are 2 termination criteria for ECC.
 The Epsilon criteria is the probably the more important one, with default value at 10x E-5.
 Setting it too a smaller value (push the slider to the right) will make it work harder.